-- (3) A turning space, with a minimum diameter of 1 500 mm, shall be provided adjacent to the wheelchair space and in other locations where wheelchairs are supposed to turn 1800.
-The wheelchair space may be part of the turning circle. - (4) If a change in direction is required for a wheelchair user, the clearway width of both corridors or corridor and door shall be in accordance to the specification referenced in Appendix A, index 16.
+- (3) A turning space, with a minimum diameter of 1 500 mm, shall be provided adjacent to the wheelchair space and in other locations where wheelchairs are supposed to turn 180o.
+The wheelchair space may be part of the turning circle. - (4) If a change in direction is required for a wheelchair user, the clearway width of both corridors or corridor and door shall be in accordance to table K1 of the specification referenced in Appendix KA, index 16.